-Choir (1 semester credit)
+MUS 131 Choir (1 unit)

 Open to students of all majors throughout their enrollment.
 May be repeated up to eight times for credit.
 The choir is involved in local off-campus performances as well as on-campus performances.
 Prerequisites: Audition, permission of the instructor.